-All standards applicable to this service fully attained with some standards exceeded.
+Standards applicable to this service fully attained.

-There is a comprehensive admission package available prior to or on entry to the service.
+There is an admission package available prior to or on entry to the service.
 Resident records reviewed provide evidence that the registered nurses utilise the interRAI assessment to assess, plan and evaluate care needs of the residents.
 Care plans are developed in consultation with the resident and/or family.
-Care plans demonstrate service integration and are reviewed at least six-monthly.
-Resident files include three monthly reviews by a general practitioner.
+Care plans demonstrate service integration and are reviewed at least sixmonthly.
+Resident files include three-monthly reviews by a general practitioner.
 There is evidence of other allied health professional input into resident care.
 Medication policies reflect legislative requirements and guidelines.
 All staff responsible for administration of medicines completes education and medicines competencies.
-An activities programme is implemented for the rest home and hospital residents.
+The medicines records reviewed include documentation of allergies and sensitivities and are reviewed at least three-monthly by the general practitioner/nurse practitioner.
+An activities programme is implemented separately for the rest home, hospital and dementia residents.
 The programme includes community visitors and outings, entertainment and activities that meets the recreational preferences and abilities of the residents.
 All food and baking is done on-site.
 All residents' nutritional needs are identified and documented.
 Choices are available and are provided.
 The organisational dietitian reviews the Bupa menu plans.
-Nutritious snacks are available 24/7 in the units.
+Nutritious snacks are available in the kitchen for all units.